-Volterra Fietta is pleased to invite you to the virtual seminar on “Arbitration in the Middle East – trends, developments and strategies”.
+On 27 July 2022, Volterra Fietta hosted a virtual seminar on “Arbitration in the Middle East – trends, developments and strategies”.

 Strong judicial and governmental support combined with strategic thinking is transforming the Middle East into a prominent global arbitration centre.
 That process is accelerating as several regional hubs rapidly move towards diversifying their economies.

-The aim of this seminar is to assist businesses and entities that have a presence in the Middle East with understanding the opportunities and characteristics of arbitration in the region.
+The aim of this seminar was to assist businesses and entities that have a presence in the Middle East with understanding the opportunities and characteristics of arbitration in the region.

-Volterra Fietta is delighted to host a panel that includes the CEO of the Saudi Centre for Commercial Arbitration (“SCCA”), as well as several leading arbitration practitioners with experience in the Middle East.
-The panel will be sharing their insights on this exciting period for arbitration in the region.
+Volterra Fietta’s seminar included the CEO of the Saudi Centre for Commercial Arbitration (“SCCA”), as well as several leading arbitration practitioners with experience in the Middle East.
+The panel shared their insights on this exciting period for arbitration in the region.

 Dr. Hamed Merah, CEO of the Saudi Centre for Commercial Arbitration.
 Dr Merah is an internationally recognised leader and expert in the Islamic economy and finance industry.
 Dr Merah has an extensive track record of achievements during his career encompassing banking, investment banking and insurance (Takaful).
 During Dr Merah’s tenure as CEO of the SCCA, Saudi Arabia has cemented its position as an elite arbitration seat.
 Dr Merah is a Harvard Business School alumni and member of the Chartered Institute of Arbitrators, UK.